silvenon/generator-wbp/CONTRIBUTING.md

 ### ES2015 Classes

-Currently using ES2015 classes with React doesn't really offer any advantages, only limitations -- we are unable to use mixins, we have to bind `this` to every custom method etc. That's why I'm using [React.createClass] method instead.
+Currently using ES2015 classes with React doesn't really offer any advantages, only limitations—we are unable to use mixins, we have to bind `this` to every custom method etc. That's why I'm using the [React.createClass] method instead.

 ## [Sass]